Doctor insights on:

 - Can too much sugar cause dizziness?

-- Can eating too much sugar cause headaches?
+- Can eating too much sugar cause rapid heartbeat?

 - Can too much b6 cause loss of eye sight?

 - Too much sugar stomach ache